bastianluk/MFFUK/Non-procedural (functional) programming/Project - DevilMines/README.md

 It uses a brute force approach which takes the unrevealed places on the board, the N number of mines that should be on the field and it tries all the combinations how to choose the N from those unrevealed fields.
 Then it counts the neighbouring mines for all the places in the field and compares them place by place to your original playing field.
 If the values on all the revelead places from your original field match the values on at least one generated playing field there is a possibility that a mine is in the place that you chose and you will lose.

-Could be improved by implementing a backtracking algorithm to determine the results faster than the method used.
+Drawback of this approach is fairly obvious - its speed.
+In order for you to pass to the next turn all the combinations have to be tested and deemed not fitting.
+This could be improved by implementing a backtracking algorithm to determine the results faster than the method used.

 ### Mentions and sources